ucanalgan/personalWeb/README.md

-# Kişisel Web Sitesi
+# Personal Website

-Modern web teknolojileri kullanılarak geliştirilmiş kişisel portfolyo sitesi.
+A personal portfolio website developed using modern web technologies.

-## Özellikler
+## Features

-- Modern ve responsive tasarım
+- Modern and responsive design
-- Tailwind CSS ile stil yönetimi
+- Style management with Tailwind CSS
-- JavaScript ile dinamik içerik ve animasyonlar
+- Dynamic content and animations with JavaScript
-- Chart.js ile interaktif beceri grafiği
+- Interactive skill graph with Chart.js
-- SEO uyumlu yapı
+- SEO-friendly structure

-## Kullanılan Teknolojiler
+## Used Technologies

 - HTML5
 - Tailwind CSS